Where to Go Ice Skating in Banff and Canmore

 When Can You Go Skating in Banff?

 Skating in Banff depends on the seasonal weather.
 In 2020, we caught the first excellent ice skate of the season on Johnson Lake in the first week of November, but we were waiting a bit longer the year before that.
-2021 didn’t see a great wild ice skating season at all, while in 2023 the lakes starting turning to solid ice in late November.
+2021 didn’t see a great wild ice skating season at all, while in 2023, the lakes started turning to solid ice in late November.

-Timing is key to skating in Banff and Canmore.
+Timing is key to ice skating on frozen lakes in Banff and Canmore.
 It needs to be cold enough that the ice has frozen over enough to skate on, but also before the snow falls enough to cover the lake.
-All of the photos in this post were taken between November and January.
+Most of the photos in this post were taken between November and January.

 Where to Enjoy Skating in Banff